-BIOS 6621 Statistical Consulting
+BIOS 6621 Statistical Consulting I

-Coreq: BIOS 6611 or consent of instructor Students will gain experience with statistical consulting and common statistical problems and techniques encountered in consulting through a combination of instruction, real examples, and consultations with investigators.
-Emphasis will be on methods for effective communication with investigators.
+Coreq: BIOS 6611 and consent of instructor/program director.

+Students will gain experience with statistical consulting and common statistical problems and techniques encountered in consulting through a combination of real examples and consultations with investigators.
+Emphasis will be on methods for effective consulting and communication with investigators.